alramalho/acme_stores/README.md

 - Use more specific exceptions throughout the code
 - Only use one driver in repo tests
   - Decision made to decrease delivery time.
+- Refactor CSV logic in the Handler, it doesn't read too well, and could be improved.